Team-10-Deploy-Camp/.github/profile/README.md

 ## Repository
  ### 📱 [Tourism Recommendation Deployment Repository](https://github.com/Team-10-Deploy-Camp/tourism-recommendation-deployment)
  The **Tourism Recommendation Deployment** repository contains the complete deployment infrastructure and orchestration for the TRESYS tourism recommendation system.
-It includes containerization configurations, Kubernetes manifests, CI/CD pipelines, and cloud infrastructure as code to ensure reliable and scalable deployment of the entire tourism recommendation platform across different environments.
+It includes containerization configurations, Kubernetes manifests, and cloud infrastructure as code to ensure reliable and scalable deployment of the entire tourism recommendation platform across different environments.

  ### 🤖[Data Engineering Architecture Repository](https://github.com/Team-10-Deploy-Camp/data-engineering-architecture)

  The **Data Engineering Architecture** repository houses the comprehensive data pipeline infrastructure for TRESYS.
-It includes ETL processes, data warehousing solutions, real-time data streaming, and the foundational architecture that powers the machine learning recommendation engine with clean, structured tourism data.
+It includes ETL processes, data warehousing solutions, and the foundational architecture that powers the machine learning recommendation engine with clean, structured tourism data.

  ### ☁️[Dashboard UI Recommendation System Repository](https://github.com/Team-10-Deploy-Camp/dashboard-ui-recommendation-system)
  The **Dashboard UI Recommendation System** repository contains the web-based administrative dashboard for TRESYS.
-It provides tourism businesses and administrators with intuitive interfaces to monitor recommendation performance, analyze user behavior, manage destination data, and gain actionable insights from the recommendation system's analytics.
+It provides tourism businesses and administrators with intuitive interfaces to gain actionable insights from the recommendation system's analytics.